-Listed aboard were—Franz Chajewski 44 & Louisa (Elisabeth) 60.
-They travelled to Waihola in the South Island to join with family there.
+Listed aboard were: Franz Chajewski age 44 and Louisa (Elisabeth) 60.
+They travelled to Waihola in the South Island and joined with family there.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, page 29.

 Garczyn, Godziszewo, Lubiszewo Tczewskie, Miłobądz & Trąbki Wielkie Parish Records, Pelplin Diocese, Poland.